aln787/ios-mobile-development-101-cwe-materials/curriculum/02-materials/lesson.md

 A _View_ is a renderable element that has a size, has rules about how to draw and interact with it, and can contain other Views.
 A Button, for example, is tappable and can be rendered as text or an image.
 A Collection View, like the one in the Photos app, contains many square Image Views.
 Every View Controller by default has a single, empty View into which you add your own Views.

+## Guided Practice: Analyze an App's User Interface

-> A possible exercise here is to have students pair up, open an app that they know (like Instagram or Facebook) and start breaking down the UI by the Views they see.
-Show the View catalog slide or have them page through the Interface Builder Library.
+In pairs, at the whiteboards, open an app that you both know (like Instagram or Facebook) and break down the UI by the Views you see:

+- Draw a "wireframe" (just outlines) of the Scene you're interested in.
+- Label each "View" as you see it (e.g. label, text view, image, etc.).
+- Use the IB Library as your catalog of possible views.

+Present the wireframes to the rest of the class.
+Speculate with other class members different ways the Scene could have been constructed.

+> Instructor Note: There is a slide of available views extracted from the Library available in the slide deck.
+Although this is iOS 9, it may provide a good guide for students.

+## Individual Practice: Composing Views

 You'll build UIs by composing Views onto a Scene represented by a View Controller.
 In the Interface Builder Library, you'll find a number of prebuilt Views that come with the UIKit framework.